Hi! I’m Lisa Canning!

 Yes! in 2007, I was the designer on a show called Marriage Under Construction (you might recognize the homeowner Vanessa who was on Pretty Little Liars, Hair on Broadway, and currently on Blue Bloods).
 This incredible opportunity launched my design and television career, moving me into roles both in front of, and behind the camera.
 I have worked at the art director on HGTV shows like For Rent, The Expandables, and with the dynamic duo of Jonathan and Drew from The Property Brothers.
 I’ve appeared on shows like The Marilyn Denis Show, The Goods, and Breakfast Television.

-Yes, I am the proud mom of 7 children, ages 9 and under (no there are no multiples, and yes, I know how it happened!!!)
-I am also the proud owner of a Ford 10-seat Transit Wagon and have enough hand me down clothes to open a department store.
+Yes, I am the proud mom of 9 children, ages 12 and under.
+I am also the proud owner of a Ford Transit Wagon and have enough hand me down clothes to open a department store.

 How on earth do you “do it all”?